Why It Works

 What Is Okonomyaki?

-If I'd grown up in Japan, I would have known it all along, as I've found out over the course of the visits I've made in the last couple of decades.
 Okonomi means "how you want it," and an okonomiyaki is one of the world's most infinitely adaptable dishes.
-The shredded or chopped cabbage in the base is a given, but beyond that, you can add whatever you'd like to the batter.
+The shredded or chopped cabbage in the base is a given in , but beyond that, you can add whatever you'd like to the batter (it's worth noting that there is also a Hiroshima-style okonomiyaki that routinely layers eggs, bean sprouts, and noodles to the base).
 In Japan, restaurants that specialize in okonomiyaki will have menus with dozens upon dozens of mix-ins for you to choose from, ranging from chopped shrimp and pork belly to mochi, fresh corn, Chinese sausage, and even cheese (the Japanese have no compunction about modernizing classic dishes).
 You pick your ingredients and the waiter mixes up the batter, then hands it to you so you can cook it yourself on a wide steel teppan (griddle) installed on the tabletop, flipping it and eating it with specially designed miniature spatulas.

 Once you have a few Japanese staples in your pantry (all of which have a shelf life of forever), making it at home is cheap, quick, easy, and filling.
 Best of all, it's great for using up leftovers.